sorbet/sorbet/website/blog/2022-01-06-open-sourcing-sorbet-vscode.md

 ## Showcase

 The best way to experience the Sorbet extension for VS Code is to try it out yourself.
-But to showcase a handful of its features, here are some screen recordings.
+To entice you to try it out for yourself, here are some screen recordings.

 When there are errors in a file, Sorbet will underline them in red.
 It also